Charleston Shopping: Best Spots for Shopping in Charleston

 ** If you are interested in learning more about Charleston’s rich history, neighborhoods, architecture and hearing local recommendations during your visit, we suggest going on our Charleston History Tour, as a fantastic supplement to our shopping guide below!

-This list is organized by the distance from the city center.
-If you don’t have access to a car, the Charleston City Market, King Street and the Shops at Belmond offer miles of shopping — right in the heart of Charleston.
-If you’re heading over to Mount Pleasant or Patriots Point during your trip, be sure to a stop at the Old Village for locally owned boutiques.
+This Charleston shopping list is organized by the distance from the city center.
+If you don’t have access to a car, the Charleston City Market, King Street Charleston shopping and the Shops at Belmond offer miles of shopping — right in the heart of Charleston.
+If you’re heading over to Mount Pleasant or Patriots Point during your trip, be sure to a stop at the Old Village for locally-owned Charleston boutiques.

-Or, if you’re driving, head to the Tanger Outlets (a little further away in North Charleston) for even more high-end retail — at a fraction of the store prices.
+Or, if you’re driving, head to the Outlets in Charleston, SC, Tanger Outlets (a little further away in North Charleston) for even more high-end retail — at a fraction of the store prices.

 You don’t need to travel far to find some of the most authentic gifts and souvenirs in Charleston.
-In fact, the historic Charleston City Market has a huge selection of gifts, home goods and crafts — all in a historic setting.
+In fact, our favorite spot for Downtown Charleston shopping, the historic Charleston City Market, has a huge selection of gifts, home goods and crafts — all in a historic setting.

 This toy store specializes in hard-to-find gifts for kids.
 You’re just as likely to find a snuggly stuffed animal for baby as you would a scooter for your toddler here.
 From books to gadgets to toys, Wonder Works is a kid’s wonderland.

 This candy and nostalgia store is one of the many food stalls in the market.
 Here, you’ll find local sweets — as well as candies you probably haven’t seen since you were a kid.